ogurecapps/iris-esb/README.md

 4. Universal API to receive any message types (using payload container)
 5. Centralized monitoring and alerting control

-This project contains 3 main modules, let us take a look at them.
+This project contains three main modules, let us take a look at them.
 ## Message Broker
 Message Broker is designed to keep messages and create separate message consumers, each of which can be independently subscribed to a message queue.
 It means all consumers have their own inbound queue by message type.
 Messages have statuses: `NEW`, `PENDING` (processing in progress), `ERROR`, and `OK` (message successfully processed).
 The main purpose of the Message Broker is to guarantee delivery.
 The message will be resending again and again until one of two events happens: successful message processing or the end of message lifetime (message expired).

-Here uses a bit improved version of the Kafka algorithm.
+IRIS ESB uses a bit improved version of the Kafka algorithm.
 Kafka keeps the offset of the last processed message for moving forward on the message queue.
-In IRIS ESB, we keep all processed message IDs, which allows us not to stop consuming when we have some "troubled" messages in the queue.
+Here, we keep all processed message IDs, which allows us not to stop consuming when we have some "troubled" messages in the queue.

 I have not used an external broker, as the same Kafka, for not to lose the coolest IRIS feature - possible to see all that happens with the messages in visual traces.
 I believe one of the most important features of the ESB design pattern it's message guarantee delivery (based on retries), and possible to restore data flows after the temporary unavailability of external systems without manual actions.
-Kafka has no these features also.
+In Kafka, it is not about guaranteed delivery either.
 ### How to add data flow in Message Broker?

 First of all, your Production must have a `Broker.Process.MessageRouter` business host.
 He is responsible for routing messages to handlers and setting message statuses.
 Just add `MessageRouter` to Production, no need for any additional settings here.
 It will be common for all data flows.